jonnonz1/nz-statute-book/acts/public/2006/insolvency-act-2006.md

   (b) appoint a replacement supervisor accordingly.

 ### 349 Period of instalments
-The payment of instalments under a summary instalment order may be spread over a period of— (a) up to 3 years; or
+The payment of instalments under a debt repayment order may be spread over a period of— (a) up to 3 years; or
   (b) up to 5 years, if justified by special circumstances.

 ### 350 Variation or cancellation of order by Assignee on application from debtor, creditor, or supervisor
-The debtor or any creditor or the supervisor may at any time apply to the Assignee to vary or cancel a summary instalment order, and the Assignee may make an order as the Assignee thinks appropriate.
+The debtor or any creditor or the supervisor may at any time apply to the Assignee to vary or cancel a debt repayment order, and the Assignee may make an order as the Assignee thinks appropriate.

 ### 350A Cancellation of order by Assignee without application
-The Assignee may (without an application from any person) cancel a summary instalment order if satisfied that the debtor— (a) is in default under the order; or
+The Assignee may (without an application from any person) cancel a debt repayment order if satisfied that the debtor— (a) is in default under the order; or
-  (b) is able immediately to pay the debtor’s unsecured debts (excluding any student loan balance); or (c) cannot be located.
+  (b) is able immediately to pay the debtor’s unsecured debts (apart from any excluded debt); or (c) cannot be located.

 ### 351 Effect of order
-All instalments payable under a summary instalment order must be paid in the prescribed manner.
+All instalments payable under a debt repayment order must be paid in the prescribed manner.

 ### 352 Proceedings against debtor
-(1) In this section, proceeding means any proceeding against the person or property of the debtor in respect of a debt that has been—
+(1) In this section, proceeding means any proceeding against the person or property of the debtor in respect of a debt (other than an excluded debt) that has been—
-  (a) shown in the debtor's application for the summary instalment order; or (b) included in the summary instalment order; or
+  (a) shown in the debtor's application for the debt repayment order; or (b) included in the debt repayment order; or
   (c) notified to the supervisor.
-(2) After the summary instalment order has been made, a person must not begin or continue a proceeding unless— (a) the Assignee gives permission for a creditor to begin or continue the proceeding (in which case the Assignee may impose any conditions that the Assignee thinks appropriate); or
+(2) After the debt repayment order has been made, a person must not begin or continue a proceeding unless— (a) the Assignee gives permission for a creditor to begin or continue the proceeding (in which case the Assignee may impose any conditions that the Assignee thinks appropriate); or
   (b) the debtor is in default under the order or the order has been cancelled.
 (3) In the case of a proceeding in the District Court, unless subsection (2) applies, the court— (a) must halt the proceeding on receiving notice of the order; and (b) may award all or part of the creditor's costs incurred up to the time of the court's notification, and may certify accordingly for the purpose of the creditor proving the debt under this subpart.

-### 353 Supervisor must give notice of summary instalment order to creditors
+### 353 Supervisor must give notice of debt repayment order to creditors
-The supervisor must send a notice of the summary instalment order to every creditor— (a) known to the supervisor; or
+The supervisor must send a notice of the debt repayment order to every creditor— (a) known to the supervisor; or
   (b) whose name is shown on the debtor's application for the order; or (c) who has proved a debt under section 356.

-### 354 Public register of debtors subject to current summary instalment order
+### 354 Public register of debtors subject to current debt repayment order
-(1) The Assignee must maintain a public register of persons who are subject to a current summary instalment order.
+(1) The Assignee must maintain a public register of persons who are subject to a current debt repayment order.
 (2) The register must be maintained in accordance with subpart 5 of Part 7.

-### 355 Meaning of current summary instalment order
+### 355 Meaning of current debt repayment order
-A summary instalment order is not current if it has been cancelled or all the instalments required to be paid under the order have been paid in accordance with the order.
+A debt repayment order is not current if it has been cancelled or all the instalments required to be paid under the order have been paid in accordance with the order.

 ### 356 Creditor's claim
-(1) A creditor who has proved his or her debt to the satisfaction of the supervisor is entitled to be included as a creditor in the administration of the debtor's estate under the summary instalment order for the amount of the debt.
+(1) A creditor who has proved his or her debt to the satisfaction of the supervisor is entitled to be included as a creditor in the administration of the debtor's estate under the debt repayment order for the amount of the debt.
 (2) A creditor may object to the supervisor's acceptance or rejection of any creditor's claim by applying to the Assignee.
 (3) If a creditor objects under subsection (2), the Assignee may give any directions the Assignee thinks appropriate as to the acceptance or rejection of the claim.
 (4) A person who becomes a creditor of the debtor after the order has been made, and who proves a debt before the supervisor,—